-- (a) Except as provided under (b) of this subsection, ecology will complete an initial investigation within 90 days of discovering a release or threatened release or receiving a release report under WAC 173-340-300.
-105 - (b) If an independent investigation, interim action, or cleanup action is completed within 90 days of the discovery of a release or threatened release, ecology will complete an initial investigation by the earlier of the following: 106 - (i) Ninety days after receiving the independent remedial action report required under WAC 173-340-515(4); or - (ii) One hundred eighty days after discovering a release or threatened release or receiving a release report. - (5) Department decision.
-107 Based on the information obtained about the site, the department shall within thirty days of completion of the initial investigation make one or more of the following decisions: - (a) A site hazard assessment is required; - (b) Emergency remedial action is required; - (c) Interim action is required; or - (d) The site requires no further action under this chapter at this time because either: - (i) There has been no release or threatened release of a hazardous substance; or - (ii) A release or threatened release of a hazardous substance has occurred, but in the department's judgment, does not pose a threat to human health or the environment; or - (iii) Action under another authority is appropriate.
+- (b) If an independent investigation, interim action, or cleanup action is completed within 90 days of the discovery of a release or threatened release, ecology will complete an initial investigation by the earlier of the following: - (i) Ninety days after receiving the independent remedial action report required under WAC 173-340-515(4); or - (ii) One hundred eighty days after discovering a release or threatened release or receiving a release report. - (5) Department decision.
+Based on the information obtained about the site, the department shall within thirty days of completion of the initial investigation make one or more of the following decisions: - (a) A site hazard assessment is required; - (b) Emergency remedial action is required; - (c) Interim action is required; or - (d) The site requires no further action under this chapter at this time because either: - (i) There has been no release or threatened release of a hazardous substance; or - (ii) A release or threatened release of a hazardous substance has occurred, but in the department's judgment, does not pose a threat to human health or the environment; or - (iii) Action under another authority is appropriate.